The Wallace Collection Announces Jean-Henri Riesener Season

 The display has been generously sponsored by the NJT Foundation with Colette and Philip Hubbard.

-The microsite was made possible through the generosity of The Tavolozza Foundation.
+The dedicated site was made possible through the generosity of The Tavolozza Foundation.

 A full list of publication and project sponsors can be found in Jean-Henri Riesener.
 Cabinetmaker to Louis XVI and Marie-Antoinette.